Lentil Picadillo is a vegetarian take on the classic Mexican recipe.

 The seasonings are kept simple a simple puree of tomatoes which provides the cooking liquid for the potatoes and carrots.
 The liquid cooks out and you are left with a filling that isn't saucy.
 If you prefer a more liquidly picadillo, simply add some vegetable broth or water.

 Lentil Picadillo is hearty and filling.
-It’s very satisfying and makes for a great taco filling.
+It's very satisfying and makes for a great taco filling.
+I love topping these tacos with my salsa roja.
+It is really good on these tacos!
 If you make the recipe, be sure to share a photo on Instagram with #thymeandlove so I can see your beautiful creations!

 - 8 ounces Brown Lentils